sfarrow1/File-Encryption-Management/README.md

 # File-Encryption-Management
 This program allows a user to input a folder/directory on their PC and encrypt or decrypt all contents within.

+Using the code provided by the makers of the cryptography package, I was able to create a simple function that encrypts files.
+As I am interested in a career in cyber security, I decided to expand this code into an automatic folder encrypter program.
+This would allow a user to keep important files or documents safe.
+When one runs the program, they are asked if they want to encrpyt or decrypt.
+If encrypt is chosen, they are prompted to enter a file path, i.e. C:\Users\Sophia\Documents\MyProject that they wish to encrypt.
+The program will then generate a file key and hide the true contents of the file.
+If a user wishes to decrypt, they must enter the generated key first to prove they are the authorized user.
+If the key is wrong, the decryption will not go through.
+If it is correct, the files will be decrypted and the user will be able to read the contents of the file normally.